simo-an/vue-storage/README.md

 ## Describe

-> This plugin simplify the localStorage operation.
+> This plugin simplifid the localStorage operation.

 ## data type